 Experience adventure year-round with the new Zoo Season Pass.
 Enjoy free daily admission to the Zoo, free parking and more!

-Cougars have taken stage in the Nutrien Ark.
+Visit the Nutrien Ark feature animals, Jethro the Cougar and Buddy the Grey Wolf.
 Don’t miss your chance to view these spectacular animals up close!

 This special exhibit allows the Zoo to house animals never seen before in Saskatoon.